-Thanks to the presence of natural oils, the Milk Bath is particularly suitable for natural cleansing where the lipid component, consisting of prickly pear oil, argan oil and fractionated coconut oil, gives an added value of great importance as it is present. for more than 50% in the product.
+Thanks to the presence of natural oils, the Milk Bath is particularly suitable for natural cleansing.
+The lipid component, consisting of prickly pear oil, argan oil and fractionated coconut oil, gives an added value of great importance as it is present. for more than 50% in the product.
 We are talking about concentrations that have no equal in the panorama of skin care.

 The Bath milk elixir uses only artisanal production processes.
 It is made with bio prickly pear seeds oil and other special ingredients.
 That makes it even more exclusive.
 In fact, it is difficult to make such a product at industrial scale.

 In fact, the formulation also provides for the use of a blend of naturally derived surfactants, organic Aloe Vera juice and a Natural Moisturizing Factor, without further adding water in the preparation stages.

-The final result is a product capable of removing impurities in an effective and gentle way for all skins, thanks to its affinity with the hydro-lipid component of the skin.
+The final result is a Bath milk elixir capable of removing impurities in an effective and gentle way for all skins.
+That is because of its affinity with the hydro-lipid component of the skin.

 Bath milk elixir – The exclusive HLA formulation